Kicksecure/debug-misc/README.md

 passwords.
 Package `security-misc` disables coredumps.
 Package `debug-misc` re-enables coredumps.

+Contains a helper tool to cause a segfault for testing purposes.
+`segfault-build` creates `segfault-run`.
+Running `segfault-run` results in `segfault-run` terminating with a segfault.
+This is useful to test if coredump files are being generated when an application crashes.
+`/usr/sbin/segfault-build`
+`/usr/share/debug-misc/segfault.c`

 For better usability, to ease debugging in case of issues.

 For better security, this package should only be installed on specific